detect online job scams

 The only way to know if an online job is legit or not is to search and verify information about the job.
 This search can be done on google and on social media.
 The characteristics of online job scams listed above might serve as a pointer, but most of those characteristics are not only peculiar to online job scams.

-2. Verifying the company’s recruitment status and the company- This should be done by making a direct call to the contacts on the company’s website checking if the company is currently recruiting.
+2. Verifying the company’s recruitment status and the company: This should be done by making a direct call to the contacts on the company’s website and checking if the company is currently recruiting.
 Before you make such calls, make sure the site you are on is legit and not owned by the scammer.

 This you can do by running the whois search on the whois website or whois <the website domain name> on the terminal.
 Pay attention to the date the site was created and the domain expiration date.
 This will tell you if the site was designed just to steal from people and it will be down.

 The second thing you should pay attention to is the domain name extension.
-If the company website ends with domain name extensions like”. xyz”, “.zk” for example; “companyname.xyz” or “companyname.zk”, that is a number one sign that it is not a genuine company.
+If the company website ends with domain name extensions like “xyz”, “.zk,” for example, “companyname.xyz” or “companyname.zk,” that is a number one sign that it is not a genuine company.

 What Do Online Job Scammers Need from You?